wp-plugins/e-mailing-service/readme.txt

 == Description ==
-Send newsletters (emails) with wordpress
+Send newsletters (emails) with wordpress and SMTP

 Functionality of the plugin :